rutvikd1/rutvikd1/README.md

 ## Hi there 👋, I am Rutvik Dagdkhair

-I am a master's student at Virginia Tech and a research assistant at the Uncrewed Systems Lab, where I focus on developing advanced path planning algorithms for agricultural UAVs
+I am a master's student at Virginia Tech and a research assistant at the Uncrewed Systems Lab, where I focus on developing advanced path planning algorithms for agricultural UAVs.
 My core interests lie in developing robust perception and control solutions for robots
 #### Skills: Python / C++ / ROS / Tensorflow / Sensor Fusion